Skip to main content

 };

-GraphQL's biggest performance trap is the N+1 query problem.
-If you fetch a list of 20 users, and each user resolver triggers a database query for their orders, that is 1 + 20 = 21 queries.
-With nested relationships, this multiplies further.
+GraphQL's biggest performance trap.
+If you fetch a list of 20 users, and each user resolver triggers a database query for their orders, that's 1 + 20 = 21 queries.
+With nested relationships, it multiplies further.
+Gets ugly fast.

 DataLoader solves this by batching and caching database queries within a single request: